2. Inspection in the Shell

 Text-history [M-,] displays a list of text that matches text previously displayed to the shell.

-Module-comp [M-m] displays a list of modules that matches the entered word, which is invoked when typing import or from-import.
+Module-comp [M-m] displays a list of modules that matches the entered word, which is invoked when typing import

 There are five comp-modes as follows.
 All completions [1–5] are incremental when pressed any alnums, and decremental when backspace.